String Portraits: Vintage Photographs of Young People Learning Mathematics via One Visionary Educator’s Playful Hands-on Method

 String theory for the rest of us, or what vintage photography has to do with gaming for good.

 By Maria Popova

 In the early 1980s, James R. Murphy began teaching mathematics using string figures in an effort to engage students who didn’t “like” math.
 Kids found the activity enormously fun and, almost without realizing it, learned to the kind of focus and dedication necessary for solving a problem by completing a series of complex steps — a fundamental skill in math and science.
-Essentially, it was an early successful experiment in using gaming for education — something on the minds of many of today’s social-good innovators.
+Essentially, it was an early successful experiment in using gaming for education — something on the minds of many in our age of social innovation.